composer/composer/doc/articles/authentication-for-private-packages.md

 > **Note:** For the gitlab authentication to work on private gitlab instances, the
 > [`gitlab-domains`](../06-config.md#gitlab-domains) section should also contain the url.

+To create a new access token, go to your [access tokens section on GitLab](https://gitlab.com/-/profile/personal_access_tokens)
+(or the equivalent URL on your private instance) and create a new token.
+See also [the GitLab access token documentation](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#creating-a-personal-access-token) for more informations.

 When creating a gitlab token manually, make sure it has either the `read_api` or `api` scope.

 ### Command line gitlab-token